diyaindoliya/diyaindoliya.github.io/index.md

 - **Learning Robotic Motion Planning Without 3D Models** ~ _Improbable AI Group (MIT CSAIL)_

     I'm assisting Anthony Simeonov in exploring robotic grasp generation given 3D point clouds of novel/unseen objects and cluttered scenes.

+    Using: PyTorch, ROS, PointNet++ architecture, GraspNet architecture, CVAEs, PyBullet, RViz

 ### previously...

 - **Venous Materials** ~ _MIT Media Lab_

     I worked with postdoctoral student Hila Mor and faculty advisor Hiroshi Ishii to help develop a more user intuitive interface for Venous Materials: physical fluidic circuits and veins as pressure and deformation sensors.
-I worked on a method to print the designs using a novel type of nonplanar 3D printing, as well as streamlining the user interface of the design tool (a Grasshopper3D plugin in Rhino) and prototyping different types of logic gate primitives.
+Helped develop a method to print the designs using a novel type of nonplanar 3D printing, as well as streamlining the user interface of the design tool and prototyping different types of logic gate primitives.

+    Used: Grasshopper3D, Rhino

 * * *